fwd-io/odl-hamburg/README.md

 Deployment to github pages is very simple.
 With the skeleton comes a shell script that automates the process of pushing to the gh-pages branch for you.
 Just run:

     ./gh-pages.sh

+//Note//: For that script to work, you must have specified a remote named `origin` that points to your github repository.

 ### Any other server